mustafaozudogru/.NetCore-Architecture/README.md

 # .NetCore-Architecture

 Sample .NET Core 2.2 reference application, demonstrating a layered application architecture.
-Sql Server Northwind was used as a db and EventLog table was added for logging.
+Sql Server Northwind was used as a database and EventLog table was added for logging.

 ## Test